 Some prompts produce spectacular results.
-Others, on the same subject, give flat and generic responses.
+Others, on the same topic, yield flat and generic responses.
 The difference?
-It's neither luck nor talent — it's the structure.
+It's neither luck nor talent — it's structure.

-A perfect prompt is composed of 6 fundamental elements.
-When you master them, you get relevant responses from any AI — ChatGPT, Claude, Gemini or others.
-This article deconstructs each of these elements, explains why it matters, and shows you how to use it with concrete examples.
+A perfect prompt is made up of 6 fundamental elements.
+When you master them, you get relevant responses from any AI — ChatGPT, Claude, Gemini, or anything else.
+This article breaks down each element, explains why it matters, and shows you how to use it with concrete examples.

-If you're a beginner, first check out our guide what is prompting to understand the basics.
+If you're just starting out, check our guide on what is prompting to understand the basics first.

 The 6 elements of a perfect prompt

-Imagine a prompt like a cooking recipe.
-Each ingredient has a specific role.
-Forget one and the result changes completely.
+Think of a prompt like a recipe.
+Every ingredient plays a specific role.
+Leave one out and the result changes completely.
 Here are the 6 ingredients of a perfect prompt:

 Let's look at each element in detail.

-Element 1: The role — Give expertise to the AI
+Element 1: The role — Giving the AI expertise

 The role is the first element of your prompt.
 It defines who the AI is in this conversation.
-Assigning a role activates the knowledge and vocabulary related to that domain of expertise.
+Assigning a role activates the knowledge and vocabulary related to that area of expertise.

-Why it's essential: the same subject treated by a "high school teacher" or by a "neuroscience researcher" won't give the same result at all.
-The role determines the level of detail, vocabulary and approach angle.
+Why it's essential: the same topic handled by a "high school teacher" versus a "neuroscience researcher" will produce entirely different results.
+The role determines the level of detail, vocabulary, and approach.

 - Be specific: "technical SEO expert" rather than "marketing expert"